kyma-project/serverless/components/serverless/design/internal_registry_garbage_collection.md

 The Docker registry already has a [garbage collection mechanism](https://docs.docker.com/registry/garbage-collection/).
 However, it's not very flexible.
 It's only possible to delete blobs that are not referenced by any manifests.

 To utilize this, we need to implement custom logic that will periodically run and:
-- Identify existing Functions running on the cluster.
+- Identify existing Functions running in the cluster.
 - Identify current images used by those Functions' runtimes.
 - List all tags for the used images.
 - Identify unused tags and use the Registry API to delete them.